2012 Budweiser Shootout: Race

 The fourth caution was issued on lap 55 when Ambrose made contact with the left-rear of Logano's car, causing a multiple-car collision involving Earnhardt, Harvick, Kenseth, and Truex.
 Most of the leaders made pit stops during the caution.
 During lap 55 Harvick and Logano drove to their garages, retiring from the race.
 Biffle led at the lap 62 restart, before Gordon reclaimed the lead, with Johnson moving into second place.
 Ten laps later, Kyle Busch took the lead until Stewart passed him two laps later.
 On lap 74, Kyle Busch lost control of his car in turn four from left-rear contact with Gordon, who hit the wall; his car rolled over onto its roof after sliding 800 m on its left-hand side, prompting the fifth and final caution.
 Kurt Busch, Johnson, Allmendinger, Edwards and McMurray were caught up in the wreck.
+Kyle Busch sustained damage to the front splitter.
 The race restarted on lap 81, for a green–white–checker finish (extending the race to 82 laps) with Stewart leading Ambrose, Bowyer and Keselowski until Ambrose (with assistance from Keselowski) passed him.
 On the final lap, Stewart reclaimed the lead (with help from Kyle Busch) before Busch passed him on the outside in the last 100 yd in the tri-oval to win the race.
 The margin of victory was 0.013 seconds, the closest in the history of the event.
 Ambrose finished third, Keselowski fourth and Hamlin fifth.
 Biffle, Newman, Bowyer, Edwards and Montoya rounded out the top ten finishers in the race.
+A total of 13 out of the 25 starters completed the event.